gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Adding a deploy step

-Next we need to add a step to our deploy pipeline that will deploy the Hugo-built website to your Github pages repository.
+Next, we need to add a step to our deploy pipeline that will deploy the Hugo-built website to your Github pages repository.
 Once again searching through the Steps registry, we find that the most popular step is the **lukevevier/gh-pages** step so we add the configuration for that to our wercker.yml file.
-Additionally we need to ensure that the box we run on has git and ssh installed.
+Additionally, we need to ensure that the box we run on has git and ssh installed.
 We can do this using the **install-packages** command, which then turns the wercker.yml file into this:

 ```yaml
 box: debian